t-ski/rapidjs--dynamic-content/README.md

 ### Dynamic loading

 The dynamic loading should basically replace the ordinary way of loading content using hyperlinks.
-To trigger tje content loading mechanism, use the `load` interface.
+To trigger the content loading mechanism, use the `load` interface.

 ##### Syntax